berkeley-abc/abc/README.md

 ABC is always changing but the current snapshot is believed to be stable.

+For an introduction to ABC, visit the [ABC website](http://people.eecs.berkeley.edu/~alanmi/abc/).

 ## Compiling:

 To compile ABC as a binary, download and unzip the code, then type `make`.